Self-guided Sightseeing Tour #4 in Jerusalem, Israel

 Small KotelDeror avi / Attribution

-The Little Western Wall, also known as HaKotel HaKatan, the Small, or Little Kotel and the Kleiner Koisel, is a Jewish religious site located in the Muslim Quarter of the Old City of Jerusalem near the Iron Gate to the Temple Mount.
+The Little Western Wall, also known as HaKotel HaKatan or just Kotel Katan, Kleiner Koisel, the Small, or Little Kotel, is a Jewish religious site located in the Muslim Quarter of the Old City of Jerusalem near the Iron Gate to the Temple Mount.
 The wall itself dates from the Second Temple period.
-It is the continuation of the larger part of the Western Wall and almost exactly faces the Holy of Holies.
-HaKotel HaKatan is not as well-known and not as crowded as the larger part of the Western Wall.
+It is part of the Western Wall, a retaining wall of the Herodian Temple compound which also contains the by far more famous and larger section known in the West as the Wailing Wall, and almost exactly faces the Holy of Holies.
+HaKotel HaKatan and its famous counterpart are the only sections of the almost 500 m long Western Wall not covered by houses, but the smaller free-standing section is not as crowded as the larger one.
 This section of the wall is of deep spiritual significance because of its close proximity to the Holy of Holies.
 However, it is not the closest location to the Holy of Holies, as there is a location in the Western Wall Tunnel which directly faces the Holy of Holies.

 Wikipedia: Little Western Wall (EN)